Foreign entrepreneurs in Indonesia can apply for a business visa. What are the precise activities you can engage in?

 Note that having a residence permit or a company in another country won’t ease the process.
 For example, if you have an Afghanistan passport but you’ve been conducting business in Malaysia for years, you still qualify as an Afghan national.

-As of 2018 Pakistani Nationals are Eligible for Business Visas
+As of 2018 Pakistani Nationals are Eligible for an Indonesian Business Visa

 Recently Pakistani nationals were taken out of the clearance house list.
 This means that for the first time in 13 years, Pakistani passport holders are eligible for a business visa given they meet the other requirements.